FRIENDS TRAVEL SUPPORT

 Students may choose to make ONE of the two awards each academic year a premium award, which provides twice the amount of a standard award (that is, up to $800 for a sole presenter of original research at a conference or up to $500 for other awards).
 The premium award does not need to be the first event attended in the academic year.

 The funds available for this program are limited, so some restrictions on eligibility are necessary; these are described below:

-- To qualify for a $400 travel award, an applicant must be a graduate student in Communication, currently registered and in residence, who will be the sole presenter of a paper that he or she has written at a professional meeting or conference.
+- To qualify for a standard award of $400 (or $800 if the student designates the trip as a premium award), an applicant must be a graduate student in Communication, currently registered and in residence, who will be the sole presenter of a paper that he or she has written at a professional meeting or conference.
 Presentations may be made in a traditional paper session, a high-density paper session, or a Scholar-to-Scholar poster session.

-- To qualify for a $250 travel award, an applicant must be a graduate student in Communication, currently registered and in residence, who will be attending an academic event for which there was a competitive selection process.
+- To qualify for a standard award of $250 (or $500 if the student designates the trip as a premium award), an applicant must be a graduate student in Communication, currently registered and in residence, who will be attending an academic event for which there was a competitive selection process.
 (This includes being a non-presenting author of a competitively accepted conference paper.)

 - A student may receive a maximum of two travel awards in any academic year.
 (An academic year begins on August 16 and ends on August 15 of the next calendar year.)
-The limit of two applies regardless of the amount of each award ($400 or $250).
+The limit of two applies regardless of the amount of each award.

 - Each travel award must be used to attend a different meeting or event; that is, one may not receive two awards to attend the same meeting, even if one is presenting two or more papers at that meeting.

 - The application form, which can be found on the forms page of the department web page, must be filled out completely and must be accompanied by evidence that the paper has been accepted for presentation or that the student has been competitively selected to attend an academic event (typically a letter of acceptance from the program chair and/or a copy of the meeting program).